VasigAG/VasigAG/README.md

 🎯 **interests**
 - theoretical cs, algorithms, and optimization
 - quantum computing & physics
-- human behavior, psychology, and the nature of intelligence
+- human behavior, psychology, and the nature of intelligence and concsiousness
 - music theory, guitar, and piano 🎸🎹

 📖 **currently working on**